home-banner-plantbasedgut.jpg

 Diets high in fibre can help prevent cancerous cell growth in the intestine.
 Firstly, the SCFAs produced through fibre fermentation can inhibit cancerous cell formation and can even lead to the death of cancerous cells.
 Secondly, as fibre is largely indigestible by our own cells, it can help us with our bowel movement, clearing waste from our gut.
 Fibre can also bind to certain heavy metals that may be in contact with our intestinal cell wall and help excrete them from the body.
 Some strains of lactic acid-producing bacteria have also been shown to capture heavy metals, reducing the health hazard of such elements in the gut.¹⁰ Because these beneficial strains feed on soluble fibre, lactic acid-producing bacteria increase their numbers in our gut when we regularly consume foods such as legumes, oats and certain fruits.

-Eating a variety of fruits, vegetables, whole grains and legumes and avoiding high sugar, high saturated fat ultra-processed foods will help you keep a healthy gut microbiota.
-A plant-based diet can help fend off harmful bacteria, avoid inflammation and contribute to an optimal gut function.
+Eating a variety of fruits, vegetables, whole grains, and legumes and avoiding high sugar, high saturated fat, and ultra-processed foods will help you keep a healthy gut microbiota.
+A balanced plant-based diet can help fend off harmful bacteria, avoid inflammation and contribute to optimal gut function.

 Most viewed